kailinandcode/c-p-and-e-final-project-spring-2018/README.md

 What did you do in each of the past five weeks?

-- Week 1: Write proposal
+- Week 1: Write Proposal
-- Week 2:
+- Week 2: Order Materials
-- Week 3:
+- Week 3: Assembly/Code
-- Week 4:
+- Week 4: Assembly/Code
 - Week 5: Present!

 ## Completed Work